keshavramji/mellea/README.md

 ## Getting Started with Generative Slots

-Generative slots allow to define functions without implementing them.
+Generative slots allow you to define functions without implementing them.
-By using the `@generative` decorator, the function gets converted into an LLM function.
+The `@generative` decorator marks a function as one that should be interpreted by querying an LLM.
-The example below, is a minimal version of writing a sentiment classification function using Mellea's generative slots and a local LLM.
+The example below demonstrates how an LLM's sentiment classification capability can be wrapped up as a function using Mellea's generative slots and a local LLM.

 ```python